Arvind595/Arduino-custom_libraries-/SN74HC595/SN74HC595/README.md

 ### Object Declaration

 The object declaration method.
-It is used outside the setup statement, and a name such as hmc can be changed to any other name you want.
+It is used outside the setup statement, and a name such as sr can be changed to any other name you want.

 ```cpp
 #include <SN74HC595.h>